 Progress in the bike industry can seem at times misguided and like anything it can be a case of two steps forward, one step back.
 Shimano didn’t nail hidden cables first time round for example; Dura-Ace 7900 and its brethren lost some of the crispness of their forebears, but with their 11-speed groupsets the company righted the wrong, making components that shifted better than anything that had come before.

-Initially, you had to splurge on Dura-Ace 9000 to benefit from the new tech, but now you can go online and buy a complete 105 groupset for £400 / $500 that’s very nearly as good, just less shiny and heavier.
+Initially, you had to splurge on Dura-Ace 9000 to benefit from the new tech, but now you can go online and buy a complete 105 groupset for £400 / $500 that’s very nearly as good, just less shiny and a little heavier.

 If you’re pissed off that bikes have 11 or 12 cogs at the back, you might be on the wrong website.
 Progress is good, and directly or indirectly, new products benefit most of us.
 Apart from press-fit bottom brackets that is.
 They suck.